-- 2. In the Movie Format drop-down, select QuickTime Movie (.mov). - 3.
-Click on the Video Options button.
+- 2. In the Movie Format drop-down, select QuickTime ProRes Movie (\.mov). - 3.
+Click on the Movie Options button.

 Parameter Description codec Allows you to select a video compression algorithm.
-By default, the following codecs are available: • Motion-JPEG A: A very portable codec that performs lossy JPEG compression and interlaces the frames.
-Motion-JPEG A compression is less efficient than Photo JPEG in terms of quality and file size, but may be a more portable alternative for software that does not support Photo JPEG. • Photo JPEG: Encodes the movie as a sequence of JPEG images.
+By default, the following codecs are available: Motion-JPEG A: A very portable codec that performs lossy JPEG compression and interlaces the frames.
+Motion-JPEG A compression is less efficient than Photo JPEG in terms of quality and file size, but may be a more portable alternative for software that does not support Photo JPEG.
+Photo JPEG: Encodes the movie as a sequence of JPEG images.
 JPEG images have lossy compression.
-This is the most efficient codec for file size. • Portable Network Graphics (PNG): Encodes the movie as a sequence of PNG images.
-PNG images have lossless compression. • Tag Image File Format (TIFF): Encodes the movie as a sequence of uncompressed TIFF images.
-This codec is lossless. • Uncompressed (RGB): Encodes the movie as uncompressed bitmap data.
-This codec is lossless. quality When using a JPEG-based codec, this allows you to set the JPEG compression quality.
+This is the most efficient codec for file size.
+Portable Network Graphics (PNG): Encodes the movie as a sequence of PNG images.
+PNG images have lossless compression.
+Tag Image File Format (TIFF): Encodes the movie as a sequence of uncompressed TIFF images.
+This codec is lossless.
+Uncompressed (RGB): Encodes the movie as uncompressed bitmap data.
+This codec is lossless.
+NOTE Portable Network Graphics (PNG) and Photo JPEG are the only codecs in this list that are natively supported by both Harmonyand GNOME's Totem Video Player.
+Other codecs may require additional software to play on GNU/Linux workstations.

+quality When using a JPEG-based codec, this allows you to set the JPEG compression quality.
 By default, this will be set to 85.
 Possible values range from 0 to 100.
 The higher the quality, the more disk space the resulting video file will take. fieldDominance For codecs with interlacing.
 This is set to 1 by default.
 If set to 1, the first field will be encoded on odd frames, and the second field will be encoded on even frames.
 If set to 2, the first field will be encoded on even frames, and the second field will be encoded on odd frames. compression The amount of lossless compression to perform when exporting in PNG format.
-PNG compression is lossless, but higher compression settings will take longer to encode and decode.

-packbits For movies encoded in TIFF.
+PNG compression is lossless, but higher compression settings will take longer to encode and decode. packbits For movies encoded in TIFF.
 When enabled, this option adds extra lossless compression to the encoding. lendian For movies encoded in TIFF.
 When enabled, the video data is encoded in little endian byte order, instead of big endian.